LTC Neil Chaffee

 Houston, TX 77204-6014

 LTC Chaffee grew up in the city of Houston.
 He was commissioned as a 2LT in the Aviation branch upon graduation from Texas A&M University in 1994.
 He earned his flight wings and designation as an Army Aviator in 1995 at Fort Rucker, Alabama.

 LTC Chaffee holds a Bachelor of Science degree from Texas A&M University and a Masters of Military Arts & Science degree from the Army Command & General Staff College.
-LTC Chaffee has accumulated over 4,000 flight hours as an Army Master Aviator and holds an Airline Transport Pilot qualification from the FAA.
-He assumed duties as the Professor of Military Science at the University of Houston in January 2015.
+He also holds an Airline Transport Pilot rating from the FAA.
+LTC Chaffee assumed duties as the Professor of Military Science at the University of Houston in January 2015.